-Training activities performed by the Institute "Daniel A Cash" of the Human Resources Management, are focused on the promotion of persons and the communication applied to each level of the Bank, which has resulted in the continuing improvement of internal processes and customer service quality.
+Training activities performed by the Institute "Malvinas Argentinas" of the Planning, Development and Training Management are focused on the promotion of persons and the communication applied to each level of the Bank, which has resulted in the continuing improvement of internal processes and customer service quality.

-All actions are intended to prepare the Bank staff to efficiently perform its role, and develop those aspects improving the working environment, and provide banking career opportunities.
+All actions are intended to prepare the Bank staff to efficiently perform their role, as well as to develop those aspects improving the working environment and provide banking career opportunities.

-Training programs are structured using a method that combines and covers such instruments as: On-site Training, including theory, practice and workshops; E-learning Programs and Internships in Regional Managements, Branches, and /or Head Office areas, as applicable.
+Training programs are structured using a method that combines and covers such instruments as: On-site Training, including theory, practice and workshops; E-learning Programs and Internships in Regional Managements, Branches, and/or Head Office areas, as applicable.

-Furthermore, in terms of the strategies defined by each BNA Unit, and in accordance with the Organization policy, the general guidelines for staff self training on a semiannual basis shall be provided at three levels: Branch: topics to be addressed are determined according to the employee needs in relation to the function performed and the objectives of this business unit; Regional Management: they are defined according to the needs of the business units (Branch and Regional Management) in agreement with the core strategic guidelines of the Organization; and Head Office: they are provided for their areas based on strategic guidelines of the Bank, as a supplement to the training policy of the Bank.
+Furthermore, in terms of the strategies defined by each BNA Unit, and in accordance with the Organization policy, the general guidelines for staff self-training on a semiannual basis shall be provided at three levels: Branch: topics to be addressed are determined according to the employee needs in relation to the function performed and the objectives of this business unit; Regional Management: they are defined according to the needs of the business units (Branch and Regional Management) in agreement with the core strategic guidelines of the Organization; and Head Office: they are provided for their areas based on strategic guidelines of the Bank, as a supplement to the training policy of the Bank.